 Note Text can be edited using the Font and Paragraph Groups on the Home Tab.
 Once a graphic element has been added to the file it may require modifications to achieve the final appearance.
-This can be done by using the Format Tab in the ribbon or the Formatting pane.
+This can be done by using the Picture Format Tab in the ribbon or the Formatting pane.
 When the element is selected, the ribbon displays the appropriate formatting tab automatically be it for shapes, pictures, smart art, text boxes, etc...
 Right-clicking an object displays the contextual menu where you can choose Format (Object type) to open the Format Pane.

-There may be more than one type of Formatting Tab available at a given time, this varies in relation to the type of selected object.
+There may be more than one type of Formatting Tab available at a given time, if a shape is filled with an image then both the shape and picture formatting tabs are displayed on the ribbon when the object is selected.
 In the Format pane, the options change in accordance to the type of object being edited.
 Some objects are only graphic in nature, while others also offer the ability to add and modify text.

 Elements of graphic objects which can be modified include: borders, fills, 3D effects, artistic effects, and shape to name a few.
 Formatting objects offer more options than there is time to cover within this course, so it is recommended to explore all the available options when you have time.
-Try playing with all the available controls to see what is possible.